Oracle Middleware Licensing · GlassFish Server · Compliance Guide

 Licence Management Best Practices

-4. Plan for change.
+Plan for change.
 Develop a roadmap for how your organisation will handle GlassFish going forward.
-If staying on GlassFish without Oracle support, decide how you'll obtain critical patches (open-source community or third-party support).
+If staying on GlassFish without Oracle support, decide how you will obtain critical patches (open-source community or third-party support).
 If migrating, start budgeting and training now.
 Being proactive minimises rushed, costly decisions.

 RecommendationDetail

-Apply Core Factors RigorouslyAlways apply Oracle's core factor rules when counting processor licences.
-Double-check the core counts and factors whenever you upgrade or change hardware to avoid licensing errors.
+Apply core factors rigorouslyAlways apply Oracle's core factor rules when counting processor licences.
+Double-check core counts and factors whenever you upgrade or change hardware to avoid licensing errors.

-Track All DeploymentsMaintain an internal registry of all GlassFish installations with CPU cores and user counts.
-This visibility makes it easy to see if you're within licensed limits and flags when additional licences are needed.
+Track all deploymentsMaintain an internal registry of all GlassFish installations with CPU cores and user counts.
+This visibility makes it easy to see if you are within licensed limits and flags when additional licences are needed.

-Engage Experts ProactivelyDon't wait for an audit.
-Engage Oracle or an independent licensing advisor proactively.
+Engage experts proactivelyDo not wait for an audit.
+Engage an independent licensing advisor proactively.
 They can clarify your position or help negotiate solutions such as credits for unused GlassFish support toward other products.

 1. Inventory your GlassFish deployments.
 Document all instances in use (version, open-source vs Oracle edition).
 Record hardware details (CPU count/type) and purpose (dev, test, production).